 Donat Mg -

-Today, Donat Mg is a well-known and recognised natural mineral water with magnesium and a fresh look.
+Donat Mg, a well-known and recognised natural mineral water with magnesium, was given a fresh look in 2013.
 To meet the requirements of our age, the new packaging highlights the benefits for the human body and other favourable effects of this unique mineral water.

 The geologist Dr Joseph Knett convinced the owners of the Rogaška mineral water springs to fundamentally change the way water from the springs was collected.
 Based on his research he predicted that highly mineralised water would flow forth from crevices in a construction pit in the middle of the spa park at Rogaška Slatina.
 And so it did.
 The water from the new spring was so different from those known to date that a special name had to be thought up for it and special preparations had to be made for its balneological use and bottling.
 It took its name from the nearby Donačka mountain which characterises the landscape of Rogaška Slatina – Donat.

 In 1869, mineral water produced here was the third best-selling mineral water in the world, right behind Vichy and Selters mineral waters.
 It was known and drunk all over the world.
 Its shipper, the provincial health spa at Rogaška Slatina, was awarded a medal of quality at the 1893 World’s Fair in Chicago.
 The water was ensured through large-scale renovation works on the springs at Rogaška Slatina.
 Because of its high mineral content, the mineral water necessitated new studies, new balneological methods, new methods of use and new bottling technology processes.